powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.32 New: -Search added to Browse to find videos in a URL playlist by keyword.

+         Search results have been integrated into -Download and -Add to Queue.

+         New: -All to Queue added to browse.
+Add the entire playlist or search results to the queue.

+         Change: Download Playlist renamed to Download Channel.
+         Edit: Home help for the renamed feature.

+         Change: Channel link removed from heads up display in Download Channel.
+It is located in Info.

+         Change: Moved optons around in Browse.

+         Change: 2 option letters swapped in Yt-dlp -Download List: z-Download Queue and b-Clear User Set List.

+         Fix: Auto remove duplicates in Download Queue in Browse.

+         Fix: Script errors in Download Channel when list was empty or the last item was deleted.

+         Fix: Clear All in Download Channel -Restore wasn't clearing out the .nfo and .pl files.

 ###  v5.9.03 Finished: -Download in Download Playlist.

          If a directory isn't located for a URL playlist, an error message will